When autocomplete results are available use up and down arrows to review and enter to select.

-Build a pro-active mindset in identifying concerning trends that left unaddressed could lead to a bank loss.
+Build a proactive mindset in identifying concerning trends that, if left unaddressed, could lead to a bank loss.
 A past due payment is not an early warning sign.
 It’s an indication that you have already missed the opportunity to assist your client.

 Examine liquidity versus solvency issues, management strength, industry strength, as well as the impact of the new COVID era on credit risk.

 Learn how to identify early warning indicators that a borrower could be in trouble and see how you can develop an action plan with the goal of returning the client to a pass status or minimizing the loss to both the client and the bank.

 Early Bird Price (Ends Feb 28, 2024): $395